nomensa/bulk-inserter/README.md

 # Bulk Inserter

-_Note: This helper library is specific to the Laravel framework_
+_Note: This helper library is currently specific to the Laravel framework running with a MySQL database._

 If you are stress-testing your new application to see how it will behave with a realistic future amount of data then you are probably writing a seeder which inserts thousands of rows.